when-dev/when-dev/README.md

 # 👋 Hi there, I'm [Egor](https://www.linkedin.com/in/when-dev/)

-A **Front End Developer** from Ukraine with a year of experience in developing web applications using various tools, including:
+A **Full-Stack Developer** from Ukraine with over a year of experience in building and maintaining web applications.
+Skilled in a variety of tools and technologies, including:

 ## 💻 Skills